eceo902/SETView/README.md

 This will display the website in your browser

 ## Additional Info
-Deployed version of app at: https://newssetview.herokuapp.com
+* Deployed version of app at: https://newssetview.herokuapp.com
+* Imperfect on mobile but still fairly functional